 My first note is that EduLearn 2010 was very well organized.
 Everything went smoothly: registration, documentation, information to the participants, coffee breaks, lunches and conference rooms were close to perfection.
 Even the six parallel sessions’ schedule was almost fulfilled.

-On the downsides, I expected to hear more about the use of Twitter, and other social networks, in Education (try to search, for instance, “edulearn” on twitter and see the results).
+On the downsides, I expected to hear more about the use of Twitter, and other social networks, in Education (try to search, for instance, “learn” on twitter and see the results).
 Maybe I have missed some important talks on these subjects.
-One of the things that impressed me more was the large number of presenters that read the slides or their notes instead of making a real presentation.
+One of the things that impressed me more was a large number of presenters that read the slides or their notes instead of making a real presentation.
 I would prefer a little less focus on technology and a little more on the message delivery style.
 In fifteen minutes that wouldn’t be difficult, I guess.

 In short, EduLearn 2010 was a rich, fruitful and very well organized conference.
 I am willing to participate in EduLearn 2011.
 See you there.